sensible-hq/sensible-docs/readme-sync/v0/best-practices/0200 - troubleshoot-llms.md

 ### Specify source context

 Sometimes, an LLM fails to locate the relevant portion of the document that contains the answers to your prompts.
-To troubleshoot locating context in the document:
+To troubleshoot locating [context](doc:prompt#notes) in the document:

 - For the Query Group method, add more prompts to the group that target information in the context, even if you don't care about the answer.
 For the List and NLP Table methods, add prompts to extract each item in the list or column in the table, respectively.

-- Ensure that the Page Hinting parameter is enabled, then add location information to a prompt.
-For example:

-    **Location relative to page number and position on page**

-    ```json
-    - "address in the top left of the first page of the document"

-    - "What is the medical paid value on the last claim of the second page?"

-    - "consumer electronics device with highest sales mentioned*near end of document"
-    ```

-    **Location relative to content in document**

-    ```json
-    - "total amount in the expense table"

-    - "phone number after section 2"
-    ```

-​      For more information about the Page Hinting parameter, see [Advanced prompt configuration](doc:prompt).
+- If the context occurs consistently in a page range in the document, use the Page Hinting or Page Range parameters to narrow down the context's possible location.
+For more  information about these parameters, see [Advanced prompt configuration](doc:prompt).